nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 Thus, we know which user to target!
 We also know that his first name is a potential username:

-> Harry
+> harry

-Finally, we need to crack Harry's password.
+Finally, we need to crack harry's password.
 It's mentioned that his password uses **best64**.

 (*From my research, I found out that best64 is actually a [rule file](https://github.com/hashcat/hashcat/blob/master/rules/best64.rule) that is available with `hashcat`)*